zyf0717/zyf0717.github.io/_posts/2020-07-04-pi-clust-hadoop-spark.markdown

 categories: jekyll update
 ---

-This post follows my previous post [Pi cluster ()](), and is a continuation to setup Hadoop and Spark on the entire cluster.
+This post follows my previous post [Pi cluster (master node Hadoop and Spark)](https://zyf0717.github.io/jekyll/update/2020/06/25/pi-single-node-hadoop-spark.html), and is a continuation for a multi-node Hadoop and Spark setup.

 ## 0. Install JDK